 QUICK FACTS

-No, for most candidates the PMBOK Guide alone is not adequate.
+No, for most candidates, the PMBOK Guide alone is not adequate.
 While it is an important reference that outlines a standard and uses a set of defined terms and processes, it's not intended as a study guide.